variousauthors/the-valley/NEXTSTEPS.md

 - [] try implementing a visual distinction between "inner maze" and outer maze
 - [] expand the desert to fill up the remaining bytes

-- [] player arrives on a boat or something
-  - boat sprite, cut scene of boat coming up across the water, through the delta, and the player emerges
 - [] try implementing "recall spell" the player can press "A" to leave a marker and then "B" to return to the marker
      - could implement it at as TransportEvent in RAM :D just 7 bytes